-How should I store RITALIN?
+How should I store RITALIN LA?

-- Store RITALIN in a safe place and in a tightly closed container at room temperature between 68°F to 77°F (20°C to 25°C). - Protect from light. - Dispose of remaining, unused, or expired RITALIN by a medicine take-back program at authorized collection sites, such as retail pharmacies, hospital or clinic pharmacies, and law enforcement locations.
-If no take-back program or authorized collector is available, mix RITALIN with an undesirable, nontoxic substance, such as dirt, cat litter, or used coffee grounds to make it less appealing to children and pets.
-Place the mixture in a container, such as a sealed plastic bag and throw away (discard) RITALIN in the household trash. - Keep RITALIN and all medicines out of the reach of children.
+- Store RITALIN LA in a safe place and in a tightly closed container at room temperature, 68°F to 77°F (20°C to 25°C). - · Protect from moisture. - Dispose of remaining, unused, or expired RITALIN LA by a medicine take-back program at authorized collection sites, such as retail pharmacies, hospital or clinic pharmacies, and law enforcement locations.
+If no take-back program or authorized collector is available, mix RITALIN LA with an undesirable, nontoxic substance, such as dirt, cat litter, or used coffee grounds to make it less appealing to children and pets.
+Place the mixture in a container, such as a sealed plastic bag and throw away (discard) RITALIN LA in the household trash. - Keep RITALIN LA and all medicines out of the reach of children.

-General information about the safe and effective use of RITALIN.
+General information about the safe and effective use RITALIN LA.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-You can ask your pharmacist or doctor for information about RITALIN that is written for healthcare professionals.
-Do not use RITALIN for a condition for which it was not prescribed.
-Do not give RITALIN to other people, even if they have the same symptoms that you have.
+You can ask your pharmacist or doctor for information about RITALIN LA that is written for healthcare professionals.
+Do not use RITALIN LA for a condition for which it was not prescribed.
+Do not give RITALIN LA to other people, even if they have the same symptoms.
 It may harm them and it is against the law.

-What are the ingredients in RITALIN?
+What are the ingredients in RITALIN LA?